 Creekside: Where Whistler Started

-The lifts started carrying skiers to some of the best ski terrain in North American and soon "A"-frame cabins, hostels, a pub, a gas station and basic ski town amenities soon sprouted up in what became Whistler's first neighbourhood.
+Soon skiers began to recognize Whistler as some of the best ski terrain in North America.
+Whistler began to expand and the a number of "A" frame cabins, hostels, a pub, a gas station and basic ski town amenities began to sprout up in what became Whistler's first neighbourhood.
 With the development of Whistler Village in the 1980s, the community became known as Creekside.

 Franz Wilhemsen's Legacy - Whistler Creekside Village

-Today, Creekside is a vibrant community that many locals are proud to call home.
-Thanks in part to a multi-million dollar revitalization in the early 2000s that saw the creation of the Whistler Creekside Village retail complex, the community offers a variety of retail choices, great dining options and entertainment alternatives.
+Today, Creekside is a bustling community that many locals and visitors lay their head.
+In the early 2000's Whistler Creekside received a multi-million dollar revitalization that saw the creation of a brand new Whistler Creekside Village retail complex.
+The new area offers a variety of retail choices, great dining options and entertainment alternatives.
 Ski essentials, from Whistler Blackcomb equipment rentals to beginner ski lessons at Whistler Kids, are easily found at the slope-side shopping area.
-From the mountain club ambiance of Rim Rock Cafe to the cool casual of Creekbread, there's something for every appetite in Creekside.
+Dining options are plentiful from the highly acclaimed Rim Rock Cafe to the cool and casual Creekbread eatery, Creekside offers something for everyone’s pallet.

-Less crowded than Whistler Village, laid back Whistler Creekside is the perfect location for visitors wanting a quieter Whistler experience.
-Creekside nightlife means sharing a pint or two at Roland's Pub, a late dinner at Creekbread or a couch in front of a roaring fire.
+Whistler Creekside is the perfect option for guests looking for a laid back atmosphere, away from the hustle and bustle of Whistler Village.
+Whistler nightlife means grabbing a pint at Dusty's Bar & Grill, a late dinner at Creekbread, or a cozy night in front of your own private fireplace.
 Perfect for families and couples in need of a little rest and relaxation.
-Days are spent on the hill, browsing the shops, walking The Valley Trail or just going wherever your feet may take you.
+Creekside days are spent on the hill, browsing the Village, visiting the lakes or going wherever your feet take you!